Oliver Twist (character): Dickensian

-In the 2015 TV series, Dickensian, we meet Oliver in three instances of his circumstantial life.
-He is a minor character in the last two episodes, first appearing in episode 19, asking Mr Bumble "Please, sir, may I have more," during a meal staged for the overseers of the work house, a ploy of Mr and Mrs Bumble for promotion.
+In the 2015 TV series, Dickensian, Oliver is a minor character in the last two episodes, first appearing in episode 19, asking Mr Bumble "Please, sir, may I have more," during a meal staged for the overseers of the work house, a ploy of Mr and Mrs Bumble for promotion.
 Considered impolite and an embarrassment, he is put out onto the streets of London.
-In the last episode, we see him forlorn and destitute on the street, until he meets up with the Artful Dodger and is taken in to Fagin's den of thieves.
+In the last episode, he is forlorn and destitute on the street, until he meets up with the Artful Dodger and is taken in to Fagin's den of thieves.
 It is the last scene of the last episode.